 100 East Pratt Street.
 This Class A Office Building is located in downtown Baltimore, Maryland.
-According to Colliers Pinkard, at June 30, 1997, the first tier of the downtown Baltimore Class A office market (which includes this Property) had an availability rate of 8.6% and average asking rents of \$24.83 per square foot.
+According to Colliers Pinkard, at June 30, 1997, the first tier of the downtown Baltimore Class A office market (which includes this Property) had an availability rate of 8.6% and an average asking rent of \$24.83 per square foot.
 The largest tenant at this Property is T. Rowe Price.